Skip to main content

 4. Complete a POM Third Party Compliance Agreement if your organization will be working with a third party.

-*If you are a student organization that is required to complete a background check, all members of the roster must be in compliance with that requirement as well.
+*If the student organization is required to complete a background check, all members of the roster participating in POM activities must be in compliance with that requirement as well.

 Alpha Chi Omega